mattrrubino/ezdiff/README.md

 # EZDiff

 A small [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD) library implemented in C++.
 This library uses C++ operator overloading to automatically construct a static computation graph from mathematical expressions in source code.
 This graph is evaluated in the forward pass, and the gradient is computed in the backward pass using reverse accumulation AD.
+Detailed API reference is available on [GitHub Pages](https://mattrrubino.github.io/ezdiff/).

 ## Installation